d3b4g/leonids/_posts/enum.md

 ##### Enumerating Domain

 ##### Description
 In Active Directory terms, a domain is an area of a network organized by a single authentication database.
-In other words, an Active Directory domain is essentially a logical grouping of objects on a network.
-Domains are created so IT teams can establish administrative boundaries between different network entities.
-In Active Directory domains are controlled by a tool called the domain controller.
+It is logical grouping of objects on a network.
+In Active Directory domains are controlled by the domain controller.

 - Get-NetDomain